BhargavKadali39/Python_Data_Structure_Cheat_Sheet/README.md

 using set() method, that's it
 As we can observe from above,List allow Duplications but Set don't.
 Go to the python file linked in this repo for detailed code.

+You can use this to make projects like password generator but with no duplicate characters in it and much more.